Contents

 6.4.
 Governance Asymmetry

-Ethereum introduces a jurisdictional asymmetry rather than a simple contrast between decentralization and intervention.
+Ethereum introduces a jurisdictional asymmetry more precise than a simple contrast between decentralization and intervention.
 Three episodes are especially revealing.
 In 2016, the DAO fork reversed an exploit through off-protocol coordination among core developers, miners, exchanges, and the Ethereum Foundation (De Filippi and Wright 2018; Ethereum Foundation 2016a, 2016b).
 In 2022, the Merge transformed the network’s consensus architecture through years of off-chain governance and long-horizon coordination among a relatively small technical elite; Ethereum’s own governance materials describe protocol change as a high-coordination off-chain process and note that Beacon Chain updates were specified and agreed more quickly by researchers and implementers before the Merge, which itself was executed on September 15, 2022 (ethereum.org n.d.a, n.d.b).
-In the Tornado Cash sanctions arc, Treasury, relays, builders, courts, and other intermediaries changed Ethereum’s operating environment through legal and operational adaptation rather than protocol amendment (U.S. Department of the Treasury 2022, 2025a; Flashbots 2022a, 2022b; Fifth Circuit 2024).
+In the Tornado Cash sanctions arc, Treasury, relays, builders, courts, and other intermediaries changed Ethereum’s operating environment through legal and operational adaptation outside protocol amendment (U.S. Department of the Treasury 2022, 2025a; Flashbots 2022a, 2022b; Fifth Circuit 2024).
 These episodes represent different governance modalities, emergency social consensus, planned technical governance, and intermediary-layer compliance, but they share one structural feature: effective intervention depended on concentrated coordination capacity.

 The contrast below is therefore one of dominant tendencies, not mutually exclusive categories.
 Reconcentration can involve coordinated large operators as well as diffuse optimization, and some corrective pressures can become partially routinized through regulation, scrutiny, and institutional standard-setting.
 The sharper claim is jurisdictional: external correction attaches more cleanly to the intermediary layer than to the protocol layer itself.